Aviator Spod 12 and 13 feet

 The Ballista stalker is available as 9ft, three piece, 2.75lb or a 10ft, two piece 2.75lb.
 My own choice of stalker is the Ballista 10 footer which last season I used to catch carp to over 35lb at close quarters and in some very tight spots.
 The Torrix stalker is available as a 10ft 2.75lb or 3.25lb as well as 11ft 2.75lb and 3.25lb.
 The 3.25 also makes an excellent rod for use on boats on some of the huge continental lakes.

-The Aviator plus is my personal favourite and the rod that I use for almost all of my fishing.
-Designed by Steve Harrison, the blanks are hand crafted at the tiny Harrison factory in Liverpool before making their way here to be crafted into bespoke rods of the highest order.
+One of my all time favourite blanks and I rod I have used extensively myself.
+Designed by Steve Harrison, the blanks are hand crafted at the small Harrison factory in Liverpool before making their way here to be crafted into bespoke rods of the highest order.
 The Aviator is Harrison's range topping rod and is available in two versions, the 'Flex' and the 'Plus'.
 The Plus used the benchmark Torrix 3.25 as a starting point but adding a slightly faster action to increase casting ability.
 Despite this pinch of extra power, the use of new carbons actually means that the Aviator is slightly slimmer and lighter than the Torrix.
 The first thing I noticed was the way the rod 'feels', light in the hand but with a crisp, steely action and incredibly fast recovery speed.
 To use the rod is a genuine joy, casting to the middle distance is easy and accurate but the power is there to place a lead over 150 yards when required.
 I've recently been using mine on a small, very low stocked pit where most of my fishing had been under 25 yards.
 The 'Plus' is easily able to flick light leads to small holes in the weed with supreme precision and the light weight and extraordinary feel allows you to really enjoy the fight without fear of being over gunned.
-The Aviator range is available in UltraMatt, clear gloss or tinted gloss finishes.
-It features an attractive 1k weave from butt to tip and just scream quality.
+The Aviator range is available in UltraMatt, clear gloss or burgundy gloss finishes.
+It features an attractive 1k weave from butt to tip and just screams quality.
 In my humble opinion the Aviator Plus is simply the best all-round/multi-range carp rod ever built.

 A pure fishing rod, designed not to cast huge distances but to provide a beautiful playing action with outstanding feel.
 That's not to say that the Acurix can't cast when required but zero to one hundred yards is this rod's comfort zone.
 Stunningly slim and light, the Acurix has a delicate feel the belies its inner strength.